iamAjayJadhav/flico-chat/README.md

 - firebase authentication
 - material-ui
 - firebase hosting
+- for avatars we are using the [HTTP-API](https://avatars.dicebear.com/)

 > ### How to run flico-chat in your system follow the below steps -